sfranzyshen/OttoDIYArduinoLib/README.md

 <a href="https://discord.com/channels/691410809586450483/1228242677963685918"><img src="https://images.squarespace-cdn.com/content/v1/5cd3e3917046805e4d6700e3/1560193788834-KYURUXVSZAIE4XX1ZB2F/ke17ZwdGBToddI8pDm48kK6MRMHcYvpidTm-7i2qDf_lfiSMXz2YNBs8ylwAJx2qLijIv1YpVq4N1RMuCCrb3iJz4vYg48fcPCuGX417dnbl3kVMtgxDPVlhqW83Mmu6GipAUbdvsXjVksOX7D692AoyyEsAbPHhHcQMU6bWQFI/join_discord_button_small.png" width="25%"></a>

-This branch of the repository contains the "development" Arduino library for the [OttoDIY robot](https://www.ottodiy.com/), compatible with all [OttoDIY models](https://github.com/OttoDIY/OttoDIYLib/tree/devel#supported-models) and [compatible boards](https://github.com/OttoDIY/OttoDIYLib/tree/devel?tab=readme-ov-file#supported-platforms).
+This branch of the repository contains the "development" Arduino library for the [OttoDIY robot](https://www.ottodiy.com/), support for all [OttoDIY models](https://github.com/OttoDIY/OttoDIYLib/tree/devel#supported-models) and [compatible boards](https://github.com/OttoDIY/OttoDIYLib/tree/devel?tab=readme-ov-file#supported-platforms).
 This branch is currently not functional.
 If you are looking for the production software please refer to the [main branch](https://github.com/OttoDIY/OttoDIYLib).

 #### Versioning for the project will follow a three-numeral format separated by decimal points, for example, 0.1.0
 The first numeral represents the major software version number.
 Versions with the same major number should maintain full compatibility with each other.